KingL0ui5/Dyslexia-Detection-using-Logistic-Regression/README.md

-**Note to Examiners** Please use the LinuxOne IP address here to run the code 148.100.109.82:38888.
+**NOTE TO JUDGES PLEASE USE THE LinuxOne IP ADDRESS TO RUN THE CODE 148.100.109.82:38888.
 We have had issues publicly posting the API key, so it will have to be run there.
-Thank you :)
+Thank you :)**

 This code was produced for the IBMz 2024 Datathon with an aim to make Dyslexia diagnosis available, on hand, to all.
 By analysing the handwriting of a person, it is possible to determine the likelyhood of an individual having dyslexia.